 Officer Ross Bartlett

-Ceresco Police Officer Ross Bartlett died in the line of duty in April 2024 after he was struck during a traffic stop on Highway 77.
+Ceresco Police Officer Ross Bartlett tragically died in the line of duty in April 2024 after being struck during a traffic stop on Highway 77.
+He served as a cop, volunteer firefighter, EMT, and was a devoted dad.
+One distracted driver, using a phone while driving, changed everything.
+Now, his daughter, Tuffany, shares his story to raise

 Join StopDistractions in Making a Difference